StarPlayrX/bigmac/README.md

 ## How to clone your system
-### This can also help remove locked apfs snapshots easily
+### This can help remove locked apfs snapshots easily
 1. `sudo asr -s /drag/source/here -t /drag/target/here -er -nov`